dotnet/docs-maui/docs/fundamentals/data-binding/commanding.md

 public ICommand MyCommand { private set; get; }
 ```

 The viewmodel must also reference a class that implements the `ICommand` interface.
-In the view, the `Command` property of a `Button` is bound to that property:
+In the view, the `Command` property of a <xref:Microsoft.Maui.Controls.Button> is bound to that property:

 ```xaml
 <Button Text="Execute command"
         Command="{Binding MyCommand}" />
 ```

-When the user presses the `Button`, the `Button` calls the `Execute` method in the `ICommand` object bound to its `Command` property.
+When the user presses the <xref:Microsoft.Maui.Controls.Button>, the <xref:Microsoft.Maui.Controls.Button> calls the `Execute` method in the `ICommand` object bound to its `Command` property.

-When the binding is first defined on the `Command` property of the `Button`, and when the data binding changes in some way, the `Button` calls the `CanExecute` method in the `ICommand` object.
-If `CanExecute` returns `false`, then the `Button` disables itself.
+When the binding is first defined on the `Command` property of the <xref:Microsoft.Maui.Controls.Button>, and when the data binding changes in some way, the <xref:Microsoft.Maui.Controls.Button> calls the `CanExecute` method in the `ICommand` object.
+If `CanExecute` returns `false`, then the <xref:Microsoft.Maui.Controls.Button> disables itself.
 This indicates that the particular command is currently unavailable or invalid.

-The `Button` also attaches a handler on the `CanExecuteChanged` event of `ICommand`.
+The <xref:Microsoft.Maui.Controls.Button> also attaches a handler on the `CanExecuteChanged` event of `ICommand`.
 The event is raised from within the viewmodel.
-When that event is raised, the `Button` calls `CanExecute` again.
-The `Button` enables itself if `CanExecute` returns `true` and disables itself if `CanExecute` returns `false`.
+When that event is raised, the <xref:Microsoft.Maui.Controls.Button> calls `CanExecute` again.
+The <xref:Microsoft.Maui.Controls.Button> enables itself if `CanExecute` returns `true` and disables itself if `CanExecute` returns `false`.

 > [!WARNING]
-> Do not use the `IsEnabled` property of `Button` if you're using the command interface.
+> Do not use the `IsEnabled` property of <xref:Microsoft.Maui.Controls.Button> if you're using the command interface.

 When your viewmodel defines a property of type `ICommand`, the viewmodel must also contain or reference a class that implements the `ICommand` interface.
 This class must contain or reference the `Execute` and `CanExecute` methods, and fire the `CanExecuteChanged` event whenever the `CanExecute` method might return a different value.
 You can use the `Command` or `Command<T>` class included in .NET MAUI to implement the `ICommand` interface.
 These classes allow you to specify the bodies of the `Execute` and `CanExecute` methods in class constructors.